Territory optimization - Sell more & spend less

 Who needs sales territory mapping software?

 We've talked a lot about territory planning from the perspective of a sales organization or sales operations manager.
 It's a critical piece of the puzzle for those companies.
-But there are other businesses that can benefit from territory mapping software, including:
+But others benefit from sales mapping software, including:

 Franchise businesses

 If your business includes multiple locations, you need franchise territories.
-Creating demographic maps with sales analytics can help you uncover new areas that are ripe for new locations.
+Creating demographic maps with sales analytics using franchise territory optimization software can help you uncover new areas that are ripe for new locations.
 And being able to show an attractive new territory can help seal the deal with a prospective franchisee.

 Service businesses

-In the service business, speed and efficiency are key to delighting your customers.
-By creating an optimized territory plan, you can ensure you have enough resources to cover customers in each area.
+Speed and efficiency are key to delighting your customers in the service business.
+Creating an optimized territory plan ensures you have enough resources to cover customers in each area.
 That means you can provide the best service and hit your service level agreements (SLAs).

 Sign up to start optimizing territories today